 At State and Regional events, athletes may compete with more than one horse and in multiple disciplines, as long as the National Discipline Rules are followed regarding the number of tests /classes that may be contested.
 OCs may also restrict the number of competitions an athlete/horse combination may contest due to scheduling/programming requirements.

-At Australian Championships, athletes may compete with more than one horse and in multiple disciplines with a recommendation of two classes per rider.
+At the Australian interschool Championships, athletes may compete with more than one horse and in multiple disciplines with a recommendation of two classes per rider.
 The organising committee may accept a maximum of three classes due to scheduling and horse welfare reasons.

 7.6 Grading and Qualification